 A considerable amount of property owners get so preoccupied with increasing the sheer size of their house that they do not think how that increased size might actually improve the property.
 Remember, the size is not all that matters.
 Sometimes it may be more advisable to think about space-saving solutions and making your house feel bigger, without actually adding many square meters to the property.
 Otherwise, you might get overwhelmed with the costs and the result can be quite disappointing.
 Think smart, not big – more space to cover means more money spent on plasterers fees, for example!.

 Match the materials

 Remember that you are extending your house, not building something entirely new.
 Make sure the materials, their texture and their colour match the existing property.
-If you are not sure what materials you used before, get a professional to assess them and pick the best fitting materials for the extension for you.
-You don’t want your tilers to run out of tiles, for example!
+If you are not sure what materials you used before, get professional tilers to assess them and pick the best fitting materials for the extension for you, considering the best value for money!

 Try to live off-site

 It may feel natural for you to continue living at your property during its extension, but, if you can, consider moving out for a while.
 Not only are you risking damaging your existing property and gathering up dust, but you might also slow down the whole process of extending your house.
 The builders will have to work slower, more carefully, as they consider the safety of the people living in the house.
 Not only will it prolong the whole process, but it will also make it more expensive in turn.
 However, we carry out extensions both with and without clients living on-site, so we have experience in adapting to customers’ lifestyles on that matter.

 While this may seem not to be a necessary step, it is always better to keep friendly relationships with your neighbours.
 Talk to them, tell them about your house extension plans.
 Invite them for a cup of coffee and ask them if they are okay with it.
 Not so long ago, we’ve had people write to us about their house extension.
 Only through dialogue, they managed to come to agreement with their neighbours.